aaSemble/python-aasemble.deployment/README.md

 The shell step type has a number of attributes:

 - `cmd`: We've already seen this.
 It's the command to run.
-It's mandatory
+It's mandatory.
 - `type`: Can be set to "remote" if it's to be run remotely.
 Optional.
 - `node`: Specifies the remote host to run on if type: remote.
-Optional.
+Mandatory if type is "remote".
 - `retry-if-fails`: A boolean specifying whether to retry if the cmd fails.
 - `retry-delay`: Time to wait between retries.
 An integer will be treated as seconds.
 You can append `s`, `m`, `h` as suffixes.
 They do what you think they do.
 - `timeout`: Timeout for each command run.
 It will be terminated if it takes longer than this and will be considered a failure.
-- `total-timeout`: A timeout for all executions of this command (useful if you `retry-if-fails`)
+- `total-timeout`: A timeout for all executions of this command (useful if you `retry-if-fails`).

 The other step type is "`provision`".
 This is where it gets interesting.